HenrikBengtsson/future.BatchJobs/README.md

 ```

 whereas the follwing _asynchroneous_ evaluation only takes
-approximately 5 seconds to complete when done on a
+about 5 seconds to complete when done on a
 multi-core system:

 ```r